Tim Rowett: Grand Illusions

-Rowett has presented videos on the YouTube channel Grand Illusions since 2008.
-In each video, he light heartedly demonstrates and reacts to at least one toy, puzzle, or optical illusion which is either part of his collection or will be stocked through an online toy store, run as part of the Grand Illusions brand (to which he is a director).
-There are now several hundred videos on the channel which are around 10 minutes in length each, and have collectively been viewed hundreds of millions of times.
+Rowett initially wrote about all the toys in his collection in a magazine called 'Tim's Toy Reports'.
+Starting 1998 he started making videos of the toys.
+Initially they were only available on a CD-ROM, titled 'Tim's Wonderful Toys', which could be purchased using details on the Grand Illusions website.
+Since 2008, Rowett has presented videos on the YouTube channel Grand Illusions.
+In each video, he demonstrates and reacts to at least one toy, puzzle, or optical illusion normally part of his collection or occasionally will also be stocked through an online toy store, run as part of the Grand Illusions brand (to which he is a director).
+There are now over a thousand videos on the channel which are around 10 minutes in length each, and have collectively been viewed hundreds of millions of times.
 The channel surpassed one million subscribers in June 2019.
+Since then the number of subscribers has risen to over two million.

-Grand Illusions was started as an online community for science and games in 1996.
+Grand Illusions was started as an online community for science and puzzles in 1996.
 It was developed by Hendrik Ball and George Auckland (then BBC producers) who were exploring the role of the media and the World Wide Web during the late 90s.
 Rowett became involved early on due to his large toy collection, and is a personal friend of Auckland and Ball.
 Grand Illusions became an online store for toys and novelties in 1998, stocking hard-to-source pieces.
 Since the success of the Grand Illusions YouTube channel, and the attention it has received on websites like Reddit, the store has commissioned new toys and also stocks unique items that are handmade or produced in small quantities.

-The videos for Grand Illusions are filmed in a 17th-century farm house in rural Oxfordshire.
-Each one is developed by Ball and Auckland (both now retired from the BBC).
+The videos for Grand Illusions are filmed in a 17th-century farm house in rural Oxfordshire, and developed by Ball and Auckland (both since long retired from the BBC).
+Since 2013, most of the intro and outro sequences for the videos have been designed by David Chaudoir, with music composed by Pete Diggens (of The Aurophonic Workshop).
 The Grand Illusions online store is run from Oxfordshire although the items are now sent out by a fulfilment house in Newbury.

 Other work

 Rowett appeared on the television science programme Take Nobody’s Word For It in 1989 alongside Carol Vorderman, demonstrating optical illusions.

 Rowett has been cited and thanked in a number of books as a toy collector and consultant.
-Rowett has also contributed his own writing and poetry to books in the past, first publishing a piece in the 1999 edition of The Mathemagician and Pied Puzzler : a Collection in Tribute to Martin Gardner, and again in 2001 with a piece in Puzzlers' Tribute: A Feast for the Mind.
+Rowett has also contributed his own writing and poetry to books in the past, first publishing a piece in the 1999 edition of The Mathemagician and Pied Puzzler: a Collection in Tribute to Martin Gardner, and again in 2001 with a piece in Puzzlers' Tribute: A Feast for the Mind.